last update:

 Itineraries and Road Maps

-Samuel Kiechel did not mention how he prepared himself for his journey.
-According to his background as the son of a wealthy merchant, he had received a good education and had certainly some geographical knowledge about Europe.
-But it is difficult to say how thoroughly he planned his adventure.
+Kiechel did not mention how he prepared himself for his journey.
+Given his background as the son of a wealthy merchant, he had received a good education and certainly had some geographical knowledge of Europe.
+But it isn’t easy to estimate how thoroughly he planned his adventure.

 One source of helpful travel advice he might have perused was Itineraria.
 Itineraries were already known and in use in the Middle Ages.
-They were usually lists with the names of cities, towns, and villages along a road to a specific destination, often including the distances between the various waypoints.
-They could have been written to guide travellers, often pilgrims, to a particular destination or as a form of travelogue, detailing the route a traveller, usually a prominent figure like a king, had taken.
+They were usually lists of cities, towns and villages along the route to a specific destination.
+Often, the lists included the distances between waypoints.
+Itineraries were written to guide travellers to a particular destination.

 Page of a printed itinerary for the route from Stettin to Leipzig 1612.

-Itineraries underwent a significant evolution after the invention of the printing press in the fifteenth century.
-Individual itineraries were collected and published as guidebooks to the road networks in Western and Central Europe, marking a significant leap in the history of travel.
+In the fifteenth century, itineraries underwent a significant evolution after the invention of the printing press.
+Individual itineraries were collected and published together as guidebooks to the road networks in Western and Central Europe.
 The roads described were the most heavily frequented routes at the time, connecting important political and commercial places.
 Itineraries could contain additional information, such as symbols denoting postal stations, inns and intersections with other major routes.
 The intersections allowed a degree of freedom while using itineraries.
 Travellers could change routes to reach their destinations.

-It is important to note that itineraries were textual descriptions and not, as is the case today, maps.
+It is important to note that itineraries were textual descriptions and not maps.
 Some early modern collections included regional maps with the places mentioned in the book highlighted.
-However, those maps were of limited use due to their small scale.
+However, those maps were of limited use due to their small scale and lack of detail.

 Segment of the map by Erhard Etzlaub showing Venice at the top, Bohemia and the Alps.